ohdamnitsnikki/secret_chef/README.md

 ## Features

 * A lot of the styling is styled with help of Bootstrap classes.
+The best part in my opinion of why using bootstrap is that it styles elements in columns and therefore automatically looks good on any screensize.
-* I've used cloudinary storage, allauth and summernote for this project to be posible.
+* I've used cloudinary storage, allauth and summernote for this project to be possible.
-* Elephant SQL is used to help posting and fetching info on the database.
+* Elephant SQL is used to help posting and fetching info back and forth of the database.

 ## Features Left to Implement